-Covid 19 coronavirus: Flight Centre cancellation fees anger customers caught in Covid-19 travel restrictions
+Covid 19 coronavirus: Flight Centre cancellation fees anger customers caught in travel chaos

 There were also media reports in Australia and the United Kingdom over the same concerns.

-Douce, now a volunteer ambulance officer, had lodged a complaint to the Commerce Commission and was making application to have the case heard by the Disputes Tribunal.
+Douce, a volunteer ambulance officer, lodged a complaint with the Commerce Commission and making application to have the case heard by the Disputes Tribunal.

 "It's not just for me.
 It's for every other Flight Centre customer.
 It's just wrong."